 Massachusetts Drought: Perfect for West Nile Virus

 With high temperatures and drought conditions, this year is particularly ripe for the specific type of mosquitoes that transmit West Nile Virus in Massachusetts.
 In fact, the Culex Pipiens mosquito is attracted to lay its eggs in dry riverbeds.
 The eggs can live there for up to 2 years waiting for just enough water to hatch and develop into blood-sucking adult mosquitoes.
 With drought conditions, humans are a perfect source for that much-needed water as we attempt to keep our lawns and garden alive with potential over-irrigation and puddling.

-Until mosquito season is over, it is best to protect yourself, and your family with mosquito barrier spray from Mosquito Squad of Chelmsford & Cambridge.
-Our barrier spray eliminates 85-90% of mosquitoes on your property for an enjoyable and safe pest-free outdoor lifestyle.
+Until mosquito season is over, it is best to protect yourself, and your family with mosquito barrier treatment from Mosquito Squad of Chelmsford & Cambridge.
+Our barrier treatment eliminates 85-90% of mosquitoes on your property for an enjoyable and safe pest-free outdoor lifestyle.
 Call today at (978) 381-4028 for a free quote.